agamba/DIY-water-sensing/README.md

     University of Toronto

     May, 2014

-    The following code adapts code published at:
+    This following code adapts published at:

     2012
     Environmental Monitoring with Arduino